AhmedEid2504/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv moves file from directory to another rm /tmp/my_first_directory/betty removes the file betty from that directory rm -r removes the directory and its content
+mv moves file from directory to another rm /tmp/my_first_directory/betty removes the file betty from that directory rm -r removes the directory and its content cd - changes working directory to the previous one